Code Lyoko: Telecast and home media

-The show was first premiered on France 3 on 3 September 2003 and ended on 10 November 2007 in France.
-In the U.S., the show was also premiered on 19 April 2004 on Cartoon Network.
+The show first premiered on France 3 on 3 September 2003 and ended on 10 November 2007 in France and on Cartoon Network in the U.S. on 19 April 2004.
 The second season started on 19 September 2005.
-The two-part XANA Awakens prequel aired on 2–3 October 2006, and the third season started a day later on 4 October 2006.
+The two-part X.A.N.A.
+Awakens prequel aired on 2–3 October 2006, and the third season started a day later on 4 October 2006.
 The fourth and final season began on 18 May 2007.
-The final episode aired on Cartoon Network was "Cousins Once Removed", and the remaining seven episodes were released online at Cartoon Network Video.
-When the show aired on Cartoon Network, it was simultaneously both part of its after-school weekday afternoon action animation lighter-toned programming block, Miguzi from 2004 until 2007, and also a standalone show on its primetime timeslot.
-The show aired on Kabillion from 2007 to 2015.
+The final episode aired on Cartoon Network was "Cousins Once Removed", and the remaining seven episodes were released online on Cartoon Network Video.
+During its run, it was simultaneously both part of its afterschool weekday action animation light-toned programming block, Miguzi from 2004 until 2007 when it was carried over into its rebranded Master Control block.
+It was also a standalone show on its primetime slot and continued until 2008.
+The show also aired on Kabillion from 2007 to 2015.

 The show also aired in Latin America and Japan on Jetix.
 In Italy, the show aired on Disney Channel, Rai 2, RaiSat Smash, Rai Gulp and was published on DVD by Delta Pictures under the label 20th Century Fox Home Entertainment.

 In January 2011, all four seasons of Code Lyoko were released on iTunes in the U.S. and France by MoonScoop Holdings, although as of May 2019, only seasons 1 and 2 are available and other seasons have been removed.
 In October 2011, all four seasons were released on Amazon Instant Streaming and on DVD in the U.S., however, these DVDs are now out of print.

-All four seasons were made available on Netflix on 6 August 2012, but were removed for unknown reasons.
-The show was eventually returned to Netflix on 1 October 2020 after being taken down following MoonScoop's bankruptcy for seven years.
-Since 2015, all of the English-dubbed episodes (including the prequel XANA Awakens) are viewable on YouTube.
+All four seasons were made available on Netflix on 6 August 2012, but were removed.
+The show was eventually returned to Netflix on 1 October 2020 after being taken down following MoonScoop's bankruptcy.
+Since 2015, all of the English-dubbed episodes (including the prequel X.A.N.A.
+Awakens) are viewable on YouTube.
 Since 2019, an upscaled HD version of the series is also available on Amazon Prime Video in the U.S. and the United Kingdom.